Dative-GPI/template/README.md

 This will rename files and folders containing XXXXX placeholders, as well as replace those placeholders in files.
 They are usually found in C# files in the namespaces.

-You should also modify the value of COMPOSE_PROJECT_NAME in the *.env* file.
+You should also modify the value of COMPOSE_PROJECT_NAME in the *.env* file and the routes in the controllers.

 ## Testing the extension